AaronAcerboni/planet.js/README.md

 Current development aim:

 * Derive storing procedure and data structure.
+Keep an eye out on the research blog.

 ##Getting started##
 Please note directories set in planet.js start from the system root `/planetjs` (This is just for my testing environment)